emacsmirror/chordpro-mode/README.md

 ### 2.4.0-pre

 - Fix `chordpro-insert-environment-directive` by removing duplicate `defun`.
+- Add new command `chordpro-close-environment-directive` to close the current open directive.

 ### 2.3.0